JeremyAnsel/xwa_hooks/README.md

 This hook allows you to use the built in campaign/tour mode within XWA to play the story campaign with other players, or fly custom campaigns.

+## xwa_hook_userdata

+This hook modifies where the pilot files are saved.

 ## xwa_hook_weapon_color

 This hook permits to define weapon color for any craft.